 Writers have a task that is so completely unique that the outside world cannot understand how their brains work or how they can imagine such new and exciting worlds.
 The answer is honestly quite simple-their own lives and music.
-The depth and inspiration in the work of other artists, songwriters, singers, bands, and more awakens the part of a writer that has an urge to sit and write something that invokes excitement out of an audience of eager readers.
-The problem being a writer is that your "fans" or audience, as I prefer to call my loyal readers, are constantly expecting more writing and a story that is new and exciting.
-However, there are times when that inspiration wants to take a vacation, and it can be awhile before it bothers to come home after lounging on the beach for awhile.
-But every once in a blue moon, a writer will hear a song that reignites that passion, which is what happened with me and "Stupid Deep."

-"Stupid Deep" allowed me to look at my work from a new angle, and discover a way to address my writer's block while bringing a new type of fiction into my work.
+The depth and inspiration in the work of other artists, songwriters and singers/bands/etc. awakens the part of a writer that feels the excitement to sit and write something that would invoke that same excitement out of an audience of eager readers.
+The problem with being a writer is that your "fans" or audience, as I prefer to call my loyal readers, are constantly expecting more writing and a story that is new and exciting.
+However, there are times when that inspiration wants to take a vacation, and it can be awhile before it bothers to come home after lounging on the beach.
+But every once in a while, a writer will hear a song that reignites that passion, which is what happened with me and "Stupid Deep."
+"Stupid Deep" allowed me to look at my work from a new angle and discover a way to address my writer's block while bringing a new type of fiction into my work.
 Jon Bellion and his lyrics brought me to the realization that my writing had filled a hole inside of my heart.
-I had never realized how much of my life I had dedicated to my work or how I used my characters' love stories to fill the void that I was pushing down inside my own life.
-My friends and sisters had all found their passions as well as the loves of their lives, but I could only ever find one.
-I'm not claiming that everyone has to find a love or a person to spend their lives with to find joy, but I finally realized that my love was embedded in my writing.
+I had never realized how much of my life I had dedicated to my work, or how I used my characters' love stories to fill the void that I was pushing down inside my own life.
+My friends and sisters had all found their passions, as well as the loves of their lives, but I could only ever find my passion.
+I'm not claiming that everyone has to find a love or a person to spend their lives with to find joy, but I finally realized that that's what was missing in mine.

 Because of the lyrics that so deeply spoke to me in "Stupid Deep," I finally understood why I was in such bad writer's block.
 I had been searching for love and happiness through my writing.
-As I listened to the song, I couldn't help but grasp onto a line that described me so perfectly: "All the things I've done were just attempts at earning love, 'cause the hole inside my heart is stupid deep."
-I have fought for many years to fill my heart and life with my words and characters, but all along I didn't realize that if I wrote with what I knew in my heart, and lived each day, that my writing could inspire others and myself to live the life that was meant for each of us individually.
+"All the things I've done were just attempts at earning love, 'cause the hole inside my heart is stupid deep" ("Jon Bellion - Stupid Deep").
+I have fought for many years to fill my heart and life with my words and characters, but all along I didn't realize that if I wrote with what I knew in my heart, and the simple life and love life, or lack therefore, my writing could inspire others and myself to live the life that was meant for each of us individually.

-There's inspiration and creativity in every part of the world; it all just depends on what we choose to listen to and how we decide to use it.
+There's inspiration and creativity in every part of the world.
+It all just depends on what we choose to listen to and how we decide to use it.
 For me, it was realizing how much music spoke to me and inspired my creative work and everyday life.
 "Stupid Deep" allowed me to finally understand the meaning behind my work and the future ahead.